 The PSM Office assigns an alum and a student mentor to each incoming student during the summer before arriving at Rice.
 The incoming students have the responsibility to initiate contact and start a conversion with their mentors and to meet them in person.
-The PSM Office hosts a student/alumni social at the beginning of the first semester so students can meet their mentors in person.
+The PSM Office hosts a student/alumni social at the beginning of the first semester so students can start building their network.